9 Reasons to Visit Yellowstone in Winter

 4. View bison with winter coats.

-5. Snowshoeing, ice-skating, and cross-country skiing.
+5. Snowshoeing, ice skating, and cross-country skiing.

 6. Take a snowcoach tour.

-7. Go on a winter photo safari.
+7. Go on a winter photo safari or package tour.

 8. Enjoy the Mammoth Hot Springs area.